Accounting Client Retention: How to Keep Clients for the Long Term

 Client retention is the growth lever that most accounting firms systematically underinvest in.
 Acquiring a new accounting client costs on average five times more than retaining an existing one, yet the typical UK accounting firm spends the majority of its growth budget on acquisition activity and almost nothing on structured retention.

-According to ICAEW's Practice Management Survey 2024, UK accounting firms lose an average of 12-15% of clients annually, with the primary causes being fee sensitivity, insufficient perceived value, and inadequate communication rather than service quality failures.
-Firms with structured retention programmes, including regular value communication, proactive advisory contact, and systematic relationship reviews, retain an average of 87% of clients year-on-year against the sector average of 85-88%.
+In our experience, UK accounting firms typically lose a meaningful share of clients annually, with the primary causes being fee sensitivity, insufficient perceived value, and inadequate communication rather than service quality failures.
+Firms with structured retention programmes, including regular value communication, proactive advisory contact, and systematic relationship reviews, retain clients at a noticeably higher rate than the sector average.

 Key Takeaways

-- UK accounting firms lose 12-15% of clients annually; primary causes are perceived value gaps, not service failures (ICAEW, 2024)
+• UK accounting firms typically lose a meaningful share of clients annually; primary causes are perceived value gaps, not service failures

-- ACCA's Future of Practice Report 2024 shows firms offering advisory services retain clients 2.3x longer than those offering compliance-only services
+• Firms offering advisory services consistently retain clients far longer than those offering compliance-only services

 Why Do Accounting Firms Lose Clients?